catalog header

 Because bereavement may require multiple periodic absences, this policy supersedes the regular attendance policy; students under this policy will be excused from the V grade.
 Students are responsible to meet outcomes in their courses, which may entail completing alternative assignments.
 (For example, in cases where class attendance and participation are required, faculty might accept journal responses or other appropriate modes of engagement).
 Students are required to meet with faculty as soon as reasonably possible to establish a plan to meet course outcomes, and faculty are expected to be flexible in meeting outcomes.
 Note that program specific requirements or standards may preclude some flexibility.

-Any work required to fulfill outcomes agreed upon by faculty and the bereaved student which is not completed by the end of the semester will result in a grade of I - Incomplete (the details of the Incomplete Grade under Grading Policies & Procedures).
+Any work required to fulfill outcomes agreed upon by faculty and the bereaved student which is not completed by the end of the semester will result in a grade of I - Incomplete (the details of the Incomplete Grade under Grading Policies and Procedures).
 Utilization of this policy will take into account various religious traditions and practices; for more information, contact the Office of Inclusive Excellence.

-Note: Students experiencing difficulties with this process or having remaining questions are encouraged to reach out to their Academic Dean’s Office.
+Note: Students experiencing difficulties with this process or having remaining questions are encouraged to reach out to their academic Dean’s office.

 University Recording Policy